frankshearar/Home/Packaging-License-within-the-nupkg-(Technical-Spec).md

 There are various options that were discussed regarding the nuspec schema and the pack scenarios.
 A couple of ground rules:
 The license file and license expression are exclusive.
+We define a new element called `license`.
+- Required type attribute, that has to be "type" or "expression" in this implementation.
-Furthermore we define an optional version field which define the license expression grammar version.
+- Optional version attribute.
+This attribute defines the license expression grammar version.
 This will only be relevant if in the future we have an update to the license expression grammar.
+- The value of the element is considered the license value.

 ```
 <xs:element name="license" maxOccurs="1" minOccurs="0">
     <xs:complexType>